replicadse/complate/docs/README.md

 ```

 `complate` writes the generated message to the stdout pipe.\
-Expecting the recommended folder structure, you should be able to simply run `./.complate/complate | git commit -F -` in order to create a new standardized commit.
+Expecting the recommended folder structure, you should be able to simply run `./.complate/complate print | git commit -F -` in order to create a new standardized commit.

 ## General overview